Connecticut River Bridge (Northeast Corridor)

-The Amtrak Old Saybrook–Old Lyme Bridge is the last crossing of the Connecticut River before it reaches Long Island Sound.
-It is a Truss bridge with a bascule span, allowing boat traffic to pass through.
-The bridge is owned by Amtrak and used by Northeast Regional, Acela Express, Shore Line East and a few freight trains traversing the Northeast Corridor.
-It can be seen from the Raymond E. Baldwin Bridge (Interstate 95 and U.S. Route 1), as well as from various points on Route 154.
+The Connecticut River Bridge is a railroad bridge that carries the Northeast Corridor over the Connecticut River between Old Saybrook and Old Lyme, Connecticut.
+It is the southernmost crossing of the river before it reaches Long Island Sound; it is just south of the Raymond E. Baldwin Bridge that carries Interstate 95.
+The bridge is a truss bridge with a bascule span, allowing boat traffic to pass through.
+The bridge is owned by Amtrak; it is used by Amtrak Northeast Regional and Acela intercity trains, Shore Line East local trains, and Providence and Worcester Railroad freight trains.
+A $1.3 billion replacement bridge began construction in 2024 with completion scheduled for 2031.

 History

-Also known as the Connecticut River Railroad Bridge and Connecticut River Bridge, it was built in 1907 by the Scherzer Rolling Lift Bridge Company of Chicago, for the New York, New Haven and Hartford Railroad.
+The bridge was built in 1907 by the Scherzer Rolling Lift Bridge Company of Chicago for the New York, New Haven and Hartford Railroad.
 It replaced an earlier bridge, which was built in 1870 and rebuilt on the same piers in 1889.
 The old single-track bridge was no longer able to handle the train frequency and weights that the New Haven wished to run.
 Construction of the new bridge began in May 1905, and the substructure was completed in April 1906.
 The bridge was built with two-track spans, with the abutments long enough for a second set of spans should quadruple-tracking of the line take place.
 The new bridge opened on August 6, 1907.

 The bridge underwent a structural rehabilitation in 1976, and had mechanical and electrical rehabilitation in 1981 and 1997.
 In 2000 the bridge experienced a major electrical failure which rendered the drawspan stuck in the open position (blocking railroad traffic).
 The bridge became stuck in the closed position twice in 2001.
 A 2006 inspection found the bridge to be structurally deficient and determined that periodic rehabilitation work was no longer sufficient to keep the century-old bridge functional.
 The bridge was determined to be eligible for listing on the National Register of Historic Places in 1987, but it was not finally listed due to owner objection.